Total steps: 9

 At Crosses Farm, take the footpath marked Troutbeck and follow this through the fields to Far Orrest Farm.
 At Far Orrest follow the sign for A592 via Dubbs Road.
 When you come to the road, cross and take the footpath opposite and follow it through the field to the A592.

 Carefully cross the A592 and turn right on the footpath along the road.
 Turn left at the footpath through the field, crossing the Trout Beck by footbridge.
 When you reach the road, turn right.
 Townend is at the crossroads at the top.

 For the return journey from Townend, there is the option of a longer and slightly more strenuous route.
 Exit Townend's garden and turn left.
 Follow the road through Troutbeck village to the post office.
 At the post office turn right and follow the lane down to the A592.

-At the Moorhowe road turn left and take the first road to the right.
-At the crossroads turn right and follow this road past Near Orrest farm to the Causeway Farm.
+At the Moorhowe Road, turn left and take the first road to the right.
+At the crossroads, turn right and follow this road past Near Orrest farm to Causeway Farm.

 From the Causeway Farm, retrace your steps through the fields up to Orrest Head and down to Windermere railway station.

 Townend, grid ref: NY407023; Windermere railway station, grid ref: SD414985

 From Ambleside go on a circular discovery walk through country lanes, woods and fields.
 Along the way enjoy views of Lake Windermere, visit Troutbeck village and Townend farmhouse, and climb up to Wansfell Pike for great views of the fells.

 A 4-mile circular walk through classic Lake District scenery from Brockhole near Lake Windermere, through Troutbeck Valley to Townend, a 17th-century farmhouse.

 From gentle ambles to more challenging hikes, these are some of the best walks to explore the heart of the Lake District.